marcoagpinto/aoo-mozilla-en-dict/README.md

 Please notice the "en_GB_speller_for_Mozilla+AOO+LO_2013+.txt" above where I keep a log of all the changes.

-I always keep a note of the most recent version released for Mozilla and AOO on the official Proofing Tool GUI site: http://marcoagpinto.cidadevirtual.pt/proofingtoolgui.html
+I always keep a note of the most recent version released for Mozilla, AOO and LO on the official Proofing Tool GUI site: http://marcoagpinto.cidadevirtual.pt/proofingtoolgui.html